BasakGuney/CI-CD-with-Gitea-and-ArgoCD-Airgap/README.md

 Don't end this process while you're accessing to UI.
 <br>

-Then on your host PC, open powershell and run the following command:
+Then on your host machine, open powershell and run the following command:
 ```bash
 ssh -L 8080:localhost:8080 user@<server-machine-ip>
 ```